Good Morning, Sleeping Lion: Plot

-On the final audition day, Kujo learns of Ryosuke's true identity and invades the office of a yakuza group at war with the Grim Reapers in order to find out their hideout location.
+On the final audition day, Kujo learns of Ryosuke's true identity from Charlie and invades the office of a yakuza group at war with the Grim Reapers in order to find out their hideout location.
 After being cornered by the yakuza's strongest fighter, Kujo awakens his dormant full fighting power and manages to defeat the thugs and get the hideout location from the yakuza leader.
 He assaults the hideout and incapacitates Spade, and knowing that they wouldn't make it back in time for the audition, sets up the equipment for a remote audition.
 Remi proceeds with the audition while Kujo fights off the Grim Reapers members, including Heart and the other two leaders, Diamond and Club.
 During the acting section of the audition, Spade regains consciousness and attempts to stab Kujo, which he willingly takes in an attempt to get Remi to overcome her condition.
 He defeats Spade and his plan turns out to be successful, as Remi becomes able to cry again.
 He gives Remi the bracelet, which image of a sleeping lion becomes a symbol of her awakening from her "curse".
 Remi completes the audition while Kujo fights Heart, who confronts him again to avenge his brother.
 Kujo defeats Heart and collapses from his injuries.

 In the epilogue, Remi did not get the main role, but the director has taken a liking to her and given her a prominent supporting role instead.
-Kujo survives his injuries, has quit his job as her manager and watches Remi on television with his friend.
+Kujo survives his injuries, has quit his job as her manager and watches Remi on television at the pub with Charlie.